One of the questions we get asked most frequently by our readers involves how to choose a responsible tour operator, eco lodge or green hotel.

 One of the biggest issues that eco lodges and green hotels face is the lack of a universal definition.
-How eco-friendly does a lodge or hotel need to be to qualify?
+How eco-friendly does a lodge or boutique hotel need to be to qualify?
 And who determines which accommodations will pass muster?

 Unfortunately, some of the world’s most well-known and respected “green” certification programs are cost-prohibitive for many eco lodges, which are often relatively small and owned and operated by independent entrepreneurs rather than corporations.

 But there are numerous reputable certification programs that responsible travelers can look for before they book an eco lodge or hotel stay.
 Many– including Green Seal in the U.S.– are part of the Global Ecolabelling Network, a non-profit group comprised of 25 third-party organizations throughout the world.
 They’re all devoted to improving, promoting and developing labelling systems for eco-friendly products and services.

 Sponsored in part by the United Nations World Tourism Organization, the Global Sustainable Tourism Council Criteria are widely considered the gold standard in “green” certification.
 These criteria involve effective sustainability planning, maximizing social and economic benefits for the local community, enhancing cultural heritage, and reducing negative impacts to the environment.